darwino/darwino-documentation/Developer Guide/Important Concepts 2c. Managed Beans.md

 ### Configuring Managed Beans
 ------
 Managed beans are provided by extension points.
-You can define your managed beans location as a custom extension.
+You can define your managed beans' location as a custom extension.
 Where managed means are loaded from depends on the DefaultWebBeanExtension class.
 The class looks for beans in various places.

 It first looks using JNDI.
-It looks for and entry in the path java:/comp/env/darwino-beans.
+It looks for an entry in the path java:/comp/env/darwino-beans.
 If it finds one, it will either be a text file or a url pointing to a file.
 Either way, it will interpret the XML found there and load the bean accordingly.

 Next it looks to the web application server, following the conventions for the various application servers.